The Perfect Week in Apia: Island Rhythms & Cultural Treasures

 Best Seasons

-May to October (dry season with cooler temperatures)
+May to October (dry season with cooler trade winds)

 Ideal For